protesilaos/iosevka-comfy/README.md

 * `iosevka-comfy-wide-fixed` same as `iosevka-comfy-wide` though it is strictly monospaced and does not support ligatures.

-Note that the `iosevka-comfy-duo`, `iosevka-comfy-wide`, and `iosevka-comfy-wide-fixed` use a different style for the `m` character.
+## Deviations from the regular style

+The variants of Iosevka Comfy are subdivided into "narrow" and "wide".
+The former consists of `iosevka-comfy` and `iosevka-comfy-fixed`.
+The latter includes `iosevka-comfy-wide`, `iosevka-comfy-wide-fixed`, and the quasi-proportional `iosevka-comfy-duo`.

+Due to the relaxed spacing requirements and concomitant legibility considerations, the wide variants have stylistic deviations from their counterparts.
+In detail:

-Instead of the one with a shorter middle leg, they let all legs have the same length.
-The short middle leg in `m` that we need in the narrow monospaced variants is necessary for legibility, especially at small point sizes.
-Otherwise it is a gimmick, so we remove it in the "wider" builds.
+* The `m` character has three legs of equal length, insetad of a shorter middle leg.
+The short middle leg in the narrow variants is necessary for legibility, especially at small point sizes (otherwise the character's legs visually blend into what appears to be a solid block).

+* The `0` has a forward slash that cuts diagonally through the middle of the circle, connecting the bottom left part to the top right of the oval shape.
+Whereas the narrow variants have a dashed forward slash which does not connect the two sides as it is positioned inside the oval shape.

 ## Install on GNU/Linux